lujina/lujina.github.io/README.md

 ## Welcome to GitHub Pages

-This template is from (https://github.com/danhixon/danhixon.github.com)
+These pages are guided from (http://jmcglone.com/guides/github-pages/#)